hreinstein/Robo_Advisor/README.md

 + Python 3.7
 + Pip

+## API Set Up          FINISH THISSSSS

+Visit: https://www.alphavantage.co/support/#api-key and obtain an API Key

+Create a new file in this repo called .env and place inside the following contents

 ## Installation

 Clone or download [this repositiory........] [ link .......] onto your computer, then navigate there from the command line: